oracle-devrel/leagueoflegends-optimizer/hols/nn/infra/infra.md

 > **Note**: in the figure above, there's also a compute instance and autonomous database deployed automatically by Terraform.
 These resources are completely optional and you can run the workshop without them.
 However, if you're interested in integrating everything that we'll talk about in the workshop with **your own datasets**, this is the way to do it.
 You can check out more information on this [in this workshop](https://oracle-devrel.github.io/leagueoflegends-optimizer/hols/workshops/dataextraction/index.html).

 Do you want to learn more?
-Feel free to check [Terraform's code in this repository](../../../dev/terraform/) after the workshop.
+Feel free to check [Terraform's code in this repository](https://github.com/oracle-devrel/leagueoflegends-optimizer/tree/main/dev/terraform) after the workshop.

-Estimated Lab Time: 15 minutes
+Estimated Time: 15 minutes

 ### Prerequisites